Directed by: Kenneth Branagh

 Despite Murder on the Orient Express’ very clunky attempt to set up a sequel (“There’s been a death on the Nile!”) the trailer for Death on the Nile looks exciting.
 So for the moment I will be hopeful and curious to see how this film series will progress.

-As with my book review for Knightley & Son by Rohan Gavin, this review has been heavily rewritten.
-In this instance I was originally restricted by a shorter word limit.
+This review has been heavily rewritten from its original version.
+I was previously restricted by a shorter word limit.
 In this version I am able to give a more honest opinion of the film with the space to fully explain my views.

-*The original version of this review was written for the online magazine Cuckoo Review in November 2017*
+The original version of this review was published in the online magazine Cuckoo Review in November 2017